titola/neuropa/README.md

 That's exactly the rhythm of the simple melody that accompanied the hypnotic state (see the section [Hypnosis](#hypnosis)) before the awakening.

+On August 12 2024, around 5:00 a.m. with summer time): during a "film"
+under hypnosis, a girl sings (without changing pitch) following the same rhythmic accents with a similar BPM.
+This pattern is a rhythmic grid for this type of hypnosis.

 Perhaps the sound of breath, phase inverted, is used to obscure (through masking) another sound or voice:

 ```
 signal1 ---> noise1